TahaniAladwani/RAS-FL/README.md

 ## Framework

-The method contains two main stages.
+RAS-FL separates the system into **training clients**, which participate in federated optimization, and **deployment clients**, which execute inference under time-varying resource constraints.
+A single trained model supports several active capacities through a family of structured masks.

-### Stage I: Federated Training
+### Stage I: Federated Training and Runtime Roadmap Construction

-Participating clients receive the current global model and train it on local non-IID data.
-RAS-FL estimates structured parameter importance using the magnitude of the weight-gradient product.
-Client importance estimates are aggregated with sample-size weighting and an exponential moving average.

-After a warm-up period, local training alternates between the full model and sampled compact subnetworks.
-A masked batch may also use self-distillation from the full local model.
-The global checkpoint is selected using a combination of full-width and masked validation accuracy.
+At communication round \(t\), the server broadcasts the current global model to the selected training clients.
+Before local optimization, each client estimates the importance of prunable structures from the same global model state.
+In the implementation, importance is computed from the magnitude of the weight-gradient product and accumulated for convolutional filters and fully connected outputs.

+Each client then performs local training and returns:

+- its locally updated model
+- its structured importance estimates
+- its local sample count

+The server applies sample-size-weighted model averaging and updates the global importance vector using an exponential moving average.
+This smooths client-level variations across communication rounds.

+Training begins with a full-model warm-up.
+After the warm-up period, each mini-batch may follow one of two paths:

+- **Full-model update:** standard cross-entropy training.
+- **Masked update:** a shrinkage level is sampled, low-importance structures are temporarily deactivated, and the masked model is trained with cross-entropy and optional self-distillation from the unmasked local model.

+Inactive structures do not receive gradients during a masked update.
+This exposes one shared parameter set to several active capacities instead of training separate models.

+Checkpoint selection is runtime-aware.
+The score combines:

+- full-model validation accuracy
+- average validation accuracy over selected masked configurations

+After selecting the best model and importance state, the server builds a boundary-aware runtime roadmap.
+For each supported removal percentage, the roadmap deactivates the lowest-importance feasible structures while:

+- preserving a minimum active ratio in every structured layer
+- protecting the first convolutional layer more strongly
+- keeping the final classifier fully active
+- using a shared importance ordering across runtime levels

+The output of Stage I is one selected global model together with a family of runtime-selectable structured masks.

-### Stage II: Runtime-Aware Deployment
+### Stage II: Runtime Deployment and Optional Personalization

-A deployment client observes its current resource state and maps it to a supported runtime configuration.
-The selected structured mask activates only the required channels and hidden features.
-RAS-FL supports:

-- a global roadmap derived from federated importance scores
-- a personalized roadmap that combines global and local importance
-- multiple removal levels for different runtime budgets
+The server distributes the selected global model and runtime roadmap to deployment clients.
+These clients do not take part in further federated optimization, and the shared model weights remain fixed during inference.

+For deployment client \(u\), the current resource state may include:

+- available memory
+- processor load
+- battery level
+- thermal condition
+- latency requirement

+A runtime policy maps this state to one supported shrinkage level.
+The client activates the corresponding mask and performs inference with the resulting submodel.

+As resource availability changes, the client can move between roadmap entries and therefore shrink or expand the active model without retraining, updating the shared parameters, or downloading another checkpoint.

+RAS-FL also supports optional deployment-time personalization.
+A client with a small local adaptation set estimates local structure importance and combines it with the global importance vector.
+This produces a personalized roadmap while leaving the selected global model parameters unchanged.

 ## Experimental Setting